 Programme contributions are grants provided to Swiss NGOs' international programmes.
 They enable the NGOs to respond flexibly to changing situations.
-They promote agile management, strengthen work across the humanitarian-development nexus and allow NGOs to test innovative approaches.
-Programme contributions are financed through three different SDC framework credits (south, east and humanitarian).
+They promote agile management, strengthen work across the humanitarian development nexus and allow NGOs to experiment innovative approaches.

 Programme contributions are designed for larger recipient entities.
-They can thus be granted to four categories of NGOs: large Swiss NGOs, Swiss NGO umbrella organisations, cantonal federations and Swiss NGO alliances.
+Consequently, they can be granted to four categories of NGOs: large Swiss NGOs, Swiss NGO umbrella organisations, cantonal federations and Swiss NGO alliances.
 Smaller NGOs may obtain programme contributions as members of umbrella organisations, cantonal federations or alliances.

-Fulfilling any or all eligibility requirements does not, in itself, entitle an organisation to programme contributions.
+Fulfilling any or all eligibility requirements does not entitle in itself an organisation to receive programme contributions.